Lenwade Mill

 In 1969 Sayer Bros. became part of J. Bibby Agriculture Ltd. of Liverpool.
 However Sayer Bros. continued to manufacture pig and poultry feed for which they had become famed, having pioneered the bulk feed delivery system in this country.

-Production at the mill continued until 1984 after which the mill remained empty for some 15 years before being sympathetically developed into luxury homes.
+Production at the mill continued until 1984 after which the mill remained empty for 10 years before being advertised for sale for £150,000 and then sympathetically developed into luxury homes.

 24th April 1977